kamanphoebe/MIT6.S081/Pgtbl.md

 Explain the output of vmprint in terms of Fig 3-4 from the text.
 What does page 0 contain?
 What is in page 2?
 When running in user mode, could the process read/write the memory mapped by page 1?\
 **Ans:**<br/>
+We can see that the flags of page 1 is `0xf` which means it cannot be accessed by user mode, otherwise error would come up.
+Deduce from this, page 1 should be the guard page.
+Then page 0 should contain all contents below the guard page, namely the data and text and page 2 would be the stack.

 ## A kernel page table per process